Telestream/GameshowWidgetSDK/README.md

 * `min_width` and `min_height` attributes specify the minimum resolution of the rendering component.
 Default value is `640` for `min_width` and `480` for `min_height`.
 * `settings_page` is an optional attribute that specifies the widget settings component.
 This part of the widget is presented to the user in the *Shot Properties Inspector* / *Source Settings* page.
 Whether the widget requires any configuration settings is entirely up to the widget authors.
 Default value is `settings.html`.
 * `settings_height` is an optional attribute that specifies the suggested minimum height of the Gameshow container widget used to host the plug-in settings UI.
 Default value is `480`.
 The widget may change its height requirements dynamically via `_runtime` parameter as discussed in *Interaction between widget plug-in and Gameshow*.
+* `provides_renderer_geometry` is an optional attribute indicating whether widget rendering component can calculate its own size, allowing renderer `width` and `height` to be unconstrained in *Gameshow* and to change dynamically at runtime.
+This is discussed in more detail in *Interaction between widget plug-in and Gameshow*.
 * `api_version` attribute specifies the version of the host API.
 This is required and should always be set to `1`.
-* `api_version` attribute specifies the version of the host API.
-This is required and should always be set to 1.

 While some of the plug-in folder layout is specified in the manifest, the settings UI and widget rendering components may reference additional files.
 In the example given here `countdown-settings.html` references two other files included in the plug-in folder, as shown below.
 ```